MalombaKevin/Malombacodes/steps.md

 + Create the first view function
 + create urls file in the app directory
 + Create a navbar html template and extend it to all templates (Update navigation bar)
 + Django registration : create authentication urls in project and forms to login and signup
++ migrate to database
 + create views for various pages, their urls and templates as well.
  #### view functions
     + index